frontendweekly/virga/11ty/posts/2020-05-15-does-netlify-build-plugin-improve-my-build-speed.md

 The answer is yes.

 Netlify Build Plugins have lots of possibilities, and it is relatively easy to debug, so it's enjoyable to implement.
-I'll see what could I done with this for Eleventy.
+I'll see what could I've done with this for Eleventy.

 Well, then until next journey.